- Why Get Credit Cards for Kids?

 Avoid These Mistakes: Credit Cards For Kids

-It’s true there are some pitfalls to avoid with your children’s credit card.
+It’s true — there are pitfalls to avoid when discussing credit cards for kids.
 Authorized users can quickly reap benefits from a shared credit history with other cardholders who have joint access to the account.

 But it can be a double-edged sword since mistakes are also shared.